ljbo82/c-cpp-gcc-builder/docs/user-guide.md

 # User guide

-Basically, when build system's `builder.mk` is included, it expects certain variables to be defined, and according to their values, the project build process can be customized.
+Basically, when `builder.mk` is included, it expects certain variables to be defined, and according to their values, the project build process can be customized.

 !!! notes
     Before reading this document, ensure you have read the [basic usage](/#basic-usage) instructions.